 This post contains affiliate links.
 I receive a commission when you make a purchase through one of my links.
 Thank you for supporting Sydney Moving Guide and keeping the lights on.

 But how do you do this on a budget?

-Wow, this email takes me back all the way back to 2008, when we first arrived in Sydney.
+This email took me all the way back to 2008 when we first arrived in Sydney.

 While we did budget for the big move to Australia, what we didn’t count on was paying more for rent than we had planned.
 Like $100 a week more.

 The check we handed over to the real estate agent was a big chunk of our savings and left us with very little until that first paycheck arrived on the 15th of the month.